viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 `terraform console` allows you to interactively explore your Terraform configuration and state.
 It is more useful for debugging and exploring the Terraform environment.

+`Note:` In order to use this command, the CLI must be able to `lock the state` to prevent changes, ensuring that the state remains consistent during the interactive exploration process.

 ![alt text](terraform-console.png)

 `Importance of file function:` File function can reduce the overall terraform code size by loading contents from external sources during terraform operations.